redwoodjs/redwood/docs/docs/tutorial/chapter6/comments-schema.md

 :::info Mocks vs. Scenarios

 Mocks are used on the web site and scenarios are used on the api side.
-It might be helpful to remember that "mock" is a synonym for "fake", as in this-is-fake-data-not-really-in-the-database (so that we can create stories and tests in isolation without the api side getting involved).
-Whereas a scenario is real data in the database, it's just pre-set to some known state that we can rely on.
+It might be helpful to remember that **mock** is a synonym for "fake", as in "this is fake data not really in the database" (so that we can create stories and tests in isolation without the api side getting involved).
+Whereas a **scenario** is real data in the database, it's just pre-set to some known state that we can rely on.

-Maybe a [mnemonic](https://www.mnemonicgenerator.com/?words=M%20W%20S%20A) would help? **M**ocks > **W**eb, **S**cenarios > **A**PI:
+Maybe a [mnemonic](https://www.mnemonicgenerator.com/?words=M%20W%20S%20A) would help?

-* Mothers Worshipped Slimy Aprons
+**M**ocks : **W**eb :: **S**cenarios : **A**PI:

+* Mysterious Weasels Scratched Armor
 * Minesweepers Wrecked Subliminal Attorneys
-* Masked Widows Squeezed Apricots
+* Martian Warriors Squeezed Apricots

 Maybe not...